Politics of the Gambia

-Politics of The Gambia takes place within the framework of a presidential republic, whereby the President of The Gambia is both head of state and head of government, and of a multi-party system.
-Executive power is exercised by the government.
-Legislative power is vested in both the government and parliaments.
+Politics of The Gambia takes place within the framework of a unitary presidential republic, whereby the president of the Gambia is both head of state and head of government, and of a multi-party system.
+Executive power is exercised by the government, and legislative power is vested in both the government and parliaments.

+National laws made from the capital city and by the national government are implemented for the entire country but local governmental authorities are allowed to make by-laws.
+As a unitary state, laws from the capital city are made for the entire country but local governmental authorities are allowed to make by-laws Though the A National Policy for Decentralization and Local Development program, the Gambia is currently going through the process of decentralisation since the late 1980's-early 1990's.

 The 1970 constitution of The Gambia, which divided the government into independent executive, legislative, and judicial branches, was suspended after the 1994 military coup.
 As part of the transition process, the Armed Forces Provisional Ruling Council (AFPRC) established the Constitution Review Commission (CRC) through decree in March 1995.
 In accordance with the timetable for the transition to a democratically elected government, the commission drafted a new constitution for The Gambia which was approved by referendum in August 1996.
 The constitution provides for a presidential system, a unicameral legislature, an independent judiciary, and the protection of human rights.

 Historically, The Gambia was one of Africa's most stable democracies.
 The 1994 military coup led to the semi-authoritarian regime of Yahya Jammeh who held power until he was defeated during the 2016 Gambian presidential election.